mre/endler.dev/content/2025/how-to-review-code/index.md

 Good names become even more critical in larger codebases where values are declared far away from where they're used and where many developers have to have a shared understanding of the problem domain.

-## Don't Be Afraid To Say No
+## Don't Be Afraid To Say "No"

-Sometimes you'll have to say no to a change.
 I have to decline changes all the time and it's never easy.
-My colleagues put in a lot of effort and they want to see their work accepted.
+After all someone put in a lot of effort and they want to see their work accepted.
-Telling them "no" requires trust and transparency.
-Being honest and direct is important.

-Avoid sugarcoating it or trying to be nice.
+Avoid sugarcoating your decision or trying to be nice.
 Be objective, explain your reasoning and provide better alternatives.
+Don't dwell on it, but focus on the next steps.

 It's better to say no than to accept something that isn't right and will cause problems down the road.
 In the future it will get even harder to deny a change once you've set a precedent.

-That's the purpose of the review process: not every change is guaranteed to be accepted.
+That's the purpose of the review process: there is no guarantee that the code will be accepted.

 In open source, many people will contribute code that doesn't meet your standards.
 There needs to be someone who says "no" and this is a very unpopular job (ask Linus Torvalds).
-However, great projects need gatekeepers willing to say no.
+However, great projects need gatekeepers because the alternative is subpar code and eventually unmaintainable projects.

 At times, people will say "let's just merge this and fix it later."
 That's a slippery slope.
 It can lead to technical debt and a lot of work later on.
 It's hard to stand your ground, but it's important to do so.
 If you see something that isn't right, speak up.
-Typically, subtle issues point to deeper problems.

 When it gets hard, remember that you're not rejecting the person, you're rejecting the code.
 Remind people that you appreciate their effort and that you want to help them improve.

-Remember that taking time to get it right prevents future technical debt.
-Quality reviews create a positive feedback loop: teams internalize best practices and future reviews become more efficient.

 Be gracious but decisive.
+It's just code.

 ## Don't Be A Gatekeeper